What Happens on a Cruise, Stays on the Cruise - Part 7

 She clasped her hands over her mouth.
 Her eyes communicated all the surprise her mouth failed to.

 Yes, I was missing you.
 However, YOU, appear to be having a blast without me.

 Lemara did her best to adjust her body language, but all she could muster was.

 Well, hello to you too—the expression across his face now impassive.

 She got up hugged him, then sat back and stared.
 Unable to move, unable to speak, in fear, the wrong words might leave her mouth.

 Yes, that darn door must report it to housekeeping.

 Her mind was not tricking her at all.
 It was Joshua.
 That fragrance confirmed it even if Lemara's eyes were to be doubted.
 After all, it was over this fragrance they'd connected all those years ago.
 Four years ago, to be exact.

 Lemara remembered the very early morning he'd walked into the Dutyfree shop she worked at as a sales consultant, full of pep.
-His pilot's uniform was as sharp as the day they tailored it.
+His pilot's uniform, as sharp as the day they tailored it.
 Not like someone who'd spent all night in a sultry threesome, romancing the wide body of a Boeing 747 and its captain back to London.
 This was Heathrow Airport after all; pilots meandered through there like the Seine through Paris.
-But this pilot, however, had lips sensuously smacked together like those of LL Cool J's, and it was this that arrested her attention.
+But this pilot, had lips sensuously smacked together like those of LL Cool J's, and it was this that arrested her attention.